 The Parties agree to review, in order to consider possible amendments to the following issues, starting on the third year of the entry into force of this Agreement:

+23 The meeting can be held through virtual means.

-(a) protection conferred to unregistered designs;
+- (a) protection conferred to unregistered designs;

-(b) confidential design;
+- (b) confidential design;

-(c) design registration requirements;
+- (c) design registration requirements;

-(d) copyright and related rights; and
+- (d) copyright and related rights; and

-(e) enforcement.
+- (e) enforcement.

-Chapter 15.
-TRADE AND ENVIRONMENT
+CHAPTER 15 TRADE AND ENVIRONMENT